 Testimony ~ chef lani sret

-But for the healing of my diabetes, to affect this change, by the grace of God, the only thing I did is believe and claim the promises in His Word that He would heal me.
+To affect change, by the grace of God, believe and claim the promises in His Word.

 🍞 KJV Mark 11:24